THA-chain/tha/README.md

 License
 MIT

-vbnet
-`Copy code`

-### Conclusion
+Conclusion
 By following the above guide, users can install dependencies, set up their THA Core environment, and automate transactions with the provided scripts.
 This README.md will be accessible on your GitHub repository, and users can follow it step-by-step to replicate your setup.
- ***The `setup_and_monitor.sh` script will automate the entire process, reducing the manual effort required.***
+The setup_and_monitor.sh script will automate the entire process, reducing the manual effort required.

+csharp
+Copy code

+This version should display correctly on GitHub with the specified headings, instructions, and code blocks.